kixlab/cs374-spring-2018/internal/20-Experiment-Design.md

     - Experimenter bias: biased toward one condition?

 - External validity: will the result hold beyond this particular run?
     - Population: random sample? gender?
-MIT students in a CS class, highly skewed.
+KAIST students in a CS class, highly skewed.
     - Ecological: How realistic was the setting?
 Using your laptop vs other's (or the one in the lab)
     - Training: mimicked the real experience well?
     - Task: realistic task users are likely to run into?